 The subject of this painting is taken from the Old Testament Book of Ruth.
 The youthful widowed Moabite Ruth is gleaning (gathering up corn left after the harvest) to support her widowed mother-in-law, Naomi.
 The landowner Boaz has heard of her situation, and impressed by her devotion has instructed his workers to leave lots of corn for her to gather.
 Ruth and Boaz eventually married, and King David, Mary, Joseph and Jesus were among their descendants.

-This picture was painted in Munich, based on drawings made a few years earlier in Italy.
-The artist had spent ten years in that country, and was a leading figure in a group of German and Austrian artists named the Nazarenes who sought to invest modern painting with the purity of form and spiritual values that they saw in Renaissance art.
+The picture was painted in Munich, based on drawings Schnorr von Carolsfeld had made a few years earlier in Italy.
+He had spent ten years in Italy, and was a leading figure in a group of German and Austrian artists named the Nazarenes who sought to return modern painting to the purity of form and spiritual values that they saw in Renaissance art.
 The colours here are pure and clear and the painting is very highly finished, giving it a porcelain-like quality.

 This image is licensed for non-commercial use under a Creative Commons agreement.

 The image file is 800 pixels on the longest side.

 As a charity, we depend upon the generosity of individuals to ensure the collection continues to engage and inspire.
 Help keep us free by making a donation today.